eduroam for Windows

 This page describes how to connect your Windows device to eduroam.

-There are 2 methods to connect your device to eduroam:
+Following methods can be used to connect your device to eduroam (or RWTH-institutes):

 Please note